EundoPak/osticket-prereq/README.md

 ![Lab2-8](https://github.com/user-attachments/assets/a6a9d6c4-a54f-40fe-be3c-2b2758754c2a)

 When At MySQL Server accept the terms and continue, click on typical installation and install.
 When finished you will reach the setup wizard for MySQL.
+MySQL will act as our database and store all ticket information, user details, logs and attachments, etc.

 ![Lab2-9](https://github.com/user-attachments/assets/e1dfc8fd-651a-442d-98ca-87ceefcd6b3d)